2020 Winter Women’s Bible Studies

 5:30 pm – The Children’s Wing Doors will be unlocked and opened for the Annual Table Tour.
 Enjoy the beautiful decorations on each table as you stroll through the Chapel and Gathering areas.

-No seating at tables will be permitted until 6:30 pm so walkways are clear for touring.
+No seating at tables will be permitted until 6:30 pm so walkways are clear for touring and people can photograph the tables.
 If you have issues standing, please return to the concourse area where seating will be available until 6:30 pm.